-KPMG in Laos demonstrates commitment to quality, ethics and integrity, and communicate their focus on quality to clients, stakeholders and society.
-However, leadership plays a critical role in setting the right tone and leading by example.
+KPMG in Laos demonstrates commitment to quality, ethics and integrity, and communicates their focus on quality to clients, stakeholders and society.
+Our leadership plays a critical role in setting the right tone and leading by example - demonstrating an unwavering commitment to the highest standards of professional excellence and championing and supporting major initiatives.